Wojciech Pawłowski

-Wojciech Pawłowski ([ˈvɔjt͡ɕɛx paˈvwɔfskʲi]; born 18 January 1993 in Koszalin) is a Polish professional footballer who plays as a goalkeeper for Polish IV liga club Elana Toruń.
+Wojciech Pawłowski ([ˈvɔjt͡ɕɛx paˈvwɔfskʲi]; born 18 January 1993 in Koszalin) is a Polish professional footballer who plays as a goalkeeper for Klasa B club Tytan Mrocza.

 In January 2012, he signed a pre-contract agreement with Udinese Calcio, but Lechia signed an agreement with Granada CF, which has the same owner.

 On 4 July 2012, he officially joined Udinese.

-On 7 August 2013, Pawlowski was loaned to Italian Serie B side Latina.
+On 7 August 2013, Pawłowski was loaned to Italian Serie B side Latina.